kuriwaki/project-org/project-organization.md

    vi) Write tests

 Small things can help you focus on the more important things.
-Karl Broman's writeup of this, focused on spreadsheet data, is excellent. https://github.com/kbroman/Paper_DataOrg/blob/master/manuscript.md
+Karl Broman's write-up of this, focused on spreadsheet data, is excellent. https://github.com/kbroman/Paper_DataOrg/blob/master/manuscript.md

 Once you decide on a capitalization method, stick to it.
 Don't name one thing `FigureAfrica.pdf`, another file `Asia_Figure`, and then another `fig-europe`.
 Stay consistent in your use of capitalization, ordering of terms, and uses of dashes vs. underscores.

 For files starting with number for ordering, consider padding a `0` in front of single digits so that `09_file.R` comes before `10_file.R`, not after.

-It's also good to stick to a consistent way of referring to dates in your filenames and code, and preferably a standard one.
+It's also good to stick to a consistent way of referring to dates in your file names and code, and preferably a standard one.
 As Karl Broman writes, "If sometimes you write `8/1/2015` and sometimes `8-1-15`, it will be more difficult to use the dates in analyses or data visualizations."